Skip to content

 What's the state of design tools in 2026?

-The market settled into a three-tier race in 2026: Figma owns team-based product design (~70% tech-company share), Sketch retains macOS-native loyalty, and Penpot crossed 500,000+ active users as the open-source contender.
+The market settled into a three-tier race in 2026: Figma owns team-based product design (82.3% of designers' primary tool), Sketch retains macOS-native loyalty, and Penpot established itself as a serious open-source contender.

 The market has settled into three tiers.
-Figma dominates team-based product design with roughly 70% market share among tech companies, according to the 2025 Design Tools Survey.
+Figma dominates team-based product design, named the primary tool by 82.3% of designers in the UX Tools 2024 survey.
 Sketch holds a loyal base of solo designers and macOS-focused studios.
-Penpot has grown from "interesting open-source experiment" to a genuine production tool with 500,000+ active users (Penpot, 2026).
-All three sit firmly in the modern UX design tools category, they cover wireframing, user interface mockups, prototyping, and dev handoff in one tool instead of forcing you to wire together three.
+Penpot has grown from "interesting open-source experiment" to a genuine production tool with a user base reported in the hundreds of thousands (Penpot, 2026).
+All three cover the full modern UX workflow: wireframing, user interface mockups, prototyping, design systems, and dev handoff in one tool instead of forcing you to wire together three separate apps.

 Adobe XD is gone.
 InVision is gone.
 Framer pivoted to website building.
 The design tool market in 2026 is a three-horse race, and each horse runs a different track.
 Two newer entrants, AI-generated UI tools that take text prompts and spit out digital designs, are flooding the early-stage discovery part of the design process, but they don't (yet) replace the user-flows-and-user-testing loop that real product work needs.